• Skip to primary navigation

 Toasting nuts also brings out their natural oils, making them more flavorful and aromatic.

-If you're looking for a way to add some extra flavor and nutrition to your meal, try substituting toasted nuts for croutons.
+If you're looking for a way to add some extra flavor and nutrition to your meal, try substituting toasted nuts for croutons - or explore Brazil nut substitute options.

 Simply toss them in with your salad greens or sprinkle them on top of your soup.

-You'll be surprised at how much they enhance the flavor of your dish.
+You'll be surprised at how much they improve the flavor of your dish.

 2 - Toasted Seeds